Noncommutative Complete Intersections: Examples and questions

-as a consequence, $g$ is a quasi-bireflection.
-A computation shows that $A^{g}$ is isomorphic to which is a commutative complete intersection.
+which is a commutative complete intersection.
 To match our terminology for quasi-reflections in \cite{KKZ1}, we might call $g$ a mystic quasi-bireflection because $g$ is a quasi-bireflection but not a classical bireflection of $V$. \end{example}